 One of the cheapest and simplest upgrades you can perform used to be to increase the memory.
 When a computer is booting up it is loading information from the storage into memory and the more programs it needs to load then the more memory it needs.
 If your computer fills its memory then it will start to use your storage as 'virtual memory' which, because hard drives run much slower than RAM causes your computer to run slower.
 It also adds more stress to your storage increasing the possibility of early failure.

 We used to have a table detailing the different amounts of RAM for each different version of Windows and usage type but since the only viable Windows is now version 10 it became irrelevant.

-Even the lightest of users need a minimum of 4GB of RAM but 8GB is still recommended.
+Even the lightest of users need a minimum of 4GB of RAM but 8GB is still recommended so much so that users of Windows 11 will get warnings that their system performance is likely to be impaired when only running 4GB of RAM.
 Most computers in most situations will be perfectly happy with 8GB and more RAM is only recommended for users doing extensive photo or video editing or gaming.
 These users should also have a dedicated Graphics processor (see below).

 Mac users running OSX High Sierra or newer need to have 8GB RAM or more to avoid painful slowdowns

-From January 2021 only Windows 10 will be supported by Microsoft and as such we strongly advise no other windows version is used for anyhing secure.
-Since Microsoft are not releasing patches to fix security holes that virus and malware writers exploit you should assume that anything you do or store on these computers is visible to the outside world.
+From January 2021 only Windows 10 and 11 are be supported by Microsoft and as such we strongly advise no other windows version is used for anything secure.
+Since Microsoft are not releasing patches to fix security holes in older Windows versions that virus and malware writers exploit, you should assume that anything you do or store on these computers is visible to the outside world.
 Despite what some antivirus companies may promise having antivirus on an unsupported version of Windows will not protect you.
-In laymans terms you may have an army in your antivirus but your castle walls have already crumbled due to not Windows updates.
+In laymans terms you may have an army in your antivirus but your castle walls have already crumbled due to no Windows updates.